neubot/neubot/doc/neubot.1.rst

 Measurement Lab server; the raw and the dashtest tests use, instead, a random Measurement Lab server.
-As a consequence, it is normal that the average speed measured with speedtest and bittorrent is generally greater than the one measured with the other two tests.
+As a consequence, it is normal that the average speed measured with speedtest and bittorrent is generally greater than the one measured with the other two tests (since the measured speed depends on the latency).

 SUBCOMMANDS